maxpna/profileimagecropper/README.md

 ```
-  Under construction, hard hats required at all times!

-  If you're an adventurer: compile 'com.mxp.profileimagecropper:profile-image-cropper:0.0.2'  // See ya!
+  If you're an adventurer: compile 'com.mxp.profileimagecropper:profile-image-cropper:0.0.3'  // See ya!
 ```
 # profileimagecropper :sparkles: